monde-lointain/simple-tuner/docs/requirements/SOFTWARE_REQUIREMENTS_SPECIFICATION.md

 Meter Mode provides real-time chromatic pitch detection by continuously analyzing microphone input and displaying the detected note name, octave, pitch deviation in cents, and visual tuning indicators.
 This mode operates automatically without requiring manual note selection, accommodating musicians tuning any chromatic instrument across a seven-octave range.

-The system employs FFT-based frequency analysis to identify the fundamental frequency of incoming audio, maps detected frequencies to the nearest note in 12-tone equal temperament, calculates deviation from the target frequency in cents, and updates the visual display with minimal latency.
+The system employs the McLeod Pitch Period Method using autocorrelation-based analysis to identify the fundamental frequency of incoming audio, maps detected frequencies to the nearest note in 12-tone equal temperament, calculates deviation from the target frequency in cents, and updates the visual display with minimal latency.
 The analog-style tuning meter provides intuitive visual feedback through needle position, colored zones, and reference markings.

 **Priority:** CRITICAL
 **Stimulus/Response Sequences:**